Wall Street drops as Huawei report, Washington turmoil weigh

 The benchmark S&P 500 index came within spitting distance of its July all-time high last week, but has since widened the gap by nearly 2% on conflicting trade headlines and political uncertainty.

-Shares of fitness startup Peloton Interactive Inc PTON.O slipped 7.3% in their market debut.
+Shares of fitness startup Peloton Interactive Inc (PTON.O) slipped 7.3% in their market debut.

 Leisure cruise operator Carnival Corp (CCL.N) dropped 8.6% and was set for its worst day in six months after it cut its full-year profit forecast for the third time on the back of higher fuel prices.